InternetFreedomFoundation/archive/content/post/big-opportunity-cci-accepts-iffs-expert-information.md

 +++
-author = "Tanmay Singh"
+author = 'Tanmay Singh'
-categories = ["competition", "Data Protection", "Privacy", "WhatsApp"] date = 2021-10-14T05:00:52Z description = ""
+categories = ['competition', 'Data Protection', 'Privacy', 'WhatsApp'] date = 2021-10-14T05:00:52Z description = ''
 draft = false
-slug = "big-opportunity-cci-accepts-iffs-expert-information"
+slug = 'big-opportunity-cci-accepts-iffs-expert-information'
 summary = "IFF has submitted expert information before the DG of CCI in charge of the investigation into WhatsApp's Privacy Policy.
 We highlighted how WhatsApp has a dominant position in the market, and how the Privacy Policy abuses such dominant position.
-The CCI tagged the information with the investigation." tags = ["competition", "Data Protection", "Privacy", "WhatsApp"] title = "Big Opportunity!
-CCI accepts IFF’s expert information in its investigation of WhatsApp’s 2021 Privacy Policy"
+The CCI tagged the information with the investigation." tags = ['competition', 'Data Protection', 'Privacy', 'WhatsApp'] title = 'Big Opportunity!
+CCI accepts IFF’s expert information in its investigation of WhatsApp’s 2021 Privacy Policy'

 +++